Reconnecting with Yourself After Motherhood in 5 Steps

 Step 1: Acknowledge That You've Changed (And That’s Okay!)

 Action Step: Reflect on how you've grown since becoming a mom.
 Write down three ways you've changed for the better.
-Maybe it's prioritizing your health by going for walks with your baby.
+Perhaps it's prioritizing your health by taking walks with your baby.
 Maybe it's reading during nap time.
 Whatever it is, embrace that you are evolving, and that's okay.

 Step 2: Identify What Lit You Up Before Kids